 The EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM) is a balloon-borne far-infrared telescope that will survey star formation history over cosmological time scales to improve our understanding of why the star formation rate declined at redshift z < 2, despite continued clustering of dark matter.
-Specifically, EXCLAIM will map the emission of redshifted carbon monoxide and singly ionized carbon lines in windows over a redshift range 0 < z < 3.5, following an innovative approach known as intensity mapping.
-Intensity mapping allows measuring the statistics of brightness fluctuations of cumulative line emissions, as opposed to detecting individual galaxies, thus enabling carrying out a blind, complete census of the emitting gas.
-To detect this emission unambiguously, EXCLAIM will cross-correlate with a rich spectroscopic galaxy catalog.
+Specifically, EXCLAIM will map the emission of redshifted carbon monoxide and singly ionized carbon lines in windows over a redshift range 0 < z < 3.5, following an approach known as intensity mapping.
+Intensity mapping allows measuring the statistics of brightness fluctuations of cumulative line emissions, as opposed to detecting individual galaxies, thus enabling a blind, complete census of the emitting gas.
+To detect this emission unambiguously, EXCLAIM will cross-correlate with a rich archival spectroscopic galaxy catalog.

 The EXCLAIM mission will use a cryogenic design to cool the telescope optics to approximately 1.5 K. The telescope will feature a 90-cm primary mirror to probe spatial scales on the sky from the linear regime up to shot-noise-dominated scales.
-The telescope optical elements will couple to six Micro-Spec spectrometer modules, operating over a 420-540-GHz frequency band with a spectral resolution of 512 and featuring microwave kinetic inductance detectors (MKIDs).
-In the baseline design, the MKIDs will be read out with a Reconfigurable Open Architecture Computing Hardware 2 (ROACH2) system.
+The telescope optical elements will couple to six μ -Spec integrated silicon spectrometer modules, operating over a 420-540-GHz frequency band with a resolving power of 512 and featuring microwave kinetic inductance detectors (MKIDs).
+In the baseline design, the warm electronics architecture employs a Radio Frequency System on Chip (RFSoC) to read out the MKID

+array.
 The cryogenic telescope and the sensitive MKID detectors will allow EXCLAIM to reach high sensitivity in spectral windows of low emission in the upper atmosphere.

-Here, we present an overview of the mission design and development status since the start of the EXCLAIM project in early 2019.
+The EXCLAIM mission recently passed its Preliminary Design Review, marking the end of its preliminary design and technology completion phase.
+Here, we present an overview of the mission design and the most recent development status since the start of the EXCLAIM project in early 2019.
+Particular emphasis will be given to the technology developed to allow the mission to meet its science requirements.